dbt-labs/docs.getdbt.com/website/blog/2022-09-08-konmari-your-query-migration.md

 - Remove columns that are being brought in with import <Term id="cte">CTEs</Term>, but are just clogging your query
 - Only bring in the columns you need (this is especially true for BigQuery and Redshift for performance purposes)
 - Where you can, do the same with rows!
 Is a filter being applied in the final query, that could be moved to a CTE, or maybe even an intermediate model?
-- Remember that in most cases, it is more performant to filter and truncate the data before the joins take place.
+- Remember that in most cases, it is more performant to filter and truncate the data before the joins take place

 ## Steps 4 & 5: Tidy by category and follow the right order—upstream to downstream